 Upon completion of the four classes (which are scheduled one day per week for four consecutive weeks), attendees who wish to complete the program and receive certification will be required to sit for and pass a written exam based on the content of the program presented.

 NEW!
 Have you completed the “Managing Recycling Systems” certification course offered by the Solid Waste Association of North America (SWANA)?
-If you have relevant work experience and/or accomplishments, you are welcome to apply for admission to the program.
+If yes, and you have relevant work experience and/or accomplishments, you are welcome to apply for admission to the Alternate Recycling Certification program.